Civer666/jvcproj/README.md

 # JVC D-ILA Control

-With this plugin you control JVC D-ILA projectors over TCP by using the "JVC External Control Command Communication Specification" and transfer gammatables generated with jvcprojectortools.
+With this plugin you can control JVC D-ILA projectors over TCP by using the "JVC External Control Command Communication Specification" and transfer gammatables generated with jvcprojectortools.

 ## Notes
 I use the plugin to control my JVC DLA- X5000 and transfer raw gammatables generated with jvcprojectortools by arvehj.
 Many thanks to arvehjs groundwork so i could have a look in the communication procedure!